All Products

 • ApsaraDB for SelectDB instances support only database names and table names that start with letters.
 If the name of a database or table that you want to synchronize does not start with a letter, you must use the object name mapping feature to rename the database or table.

-• Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
+• Before you synchronize data, evaluate the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
-During initial full data synchronization, DTS uses the read and write resources of the source and destination databases.
-This may increase the loads on the database servers.
+Otherwise, initial full data synchronization will consume read and write resources of the source and destination databases, which may increase database loads.

-• During initial full data synchronization, concurrent INSERT operations cause fragmentation in the tables of the destination database.
-After initial full data synchronization is complete, the tablespace of the destination database is larger than that of the source database.
+• Initial full data synchronization runs concurrent INSERT operations, which causes table fragmentation in the destination database.
+Therefore, after the initial full data synchronization is complete, the tablespace of the destination instance is larger than that of the source instance.

-• During data synchronization, do not use tools such as pt-online-schema-change to perform online DDL operations on the objects to be synchronized from the source database.
-Otherwise, data synchronization may fail.
+• During data synchronization, do not use tools such as pt-online-schema-change to perform online DDL operations on the synchronization objects in the source database.
+Otherwise, the synchronization fails.

 • DTS executes the CREATE DATABASE IF NOT EXISTS `test` statement in the source database as scheduled to move forward the binary log file position.